-The newly instituted Jewish Family Navigator program, a resource for families coping with disabilities, aims to address this need from a communal perspective.
-The program, a partnership between AutismUp and the Jewish Federation of Greater Rochester with funding support from the Max and Marian Farash Charitable Foundation, launches on February 7, 2018.
+The Jewish Family Navigator program, a resource for families coping with disabilities, addresses this need from a communal perspective.
+The program, a partnership between AutismUp and the Jewish Federation of Greater Rochester with funding support from the Max and Marian Farash Charitable Foundation, launched in February, 2018.

-This newly instituted service will link families in the Rochester Jewish community with needed services, consolidating information and referral and providing individual family consultations.
-The Jewish Family Navigator will also work with local Jewish institutions to support their efforts to be inclusive.
+This service links families in the Rochester Jewish community with needed services, consolidating information and referral and providing individual family consultations.
+The Jewish Family Navigator also works with local Jewish institutions to support their efforts to be inclusive.